kunukn/react-slide-toggle/README.md

 ## properties

-* duration - duration for movement in milli seconds
+* duration - movement duration in milli seconds
 * easeCollapse - function which generates a value between [0 and 1]
 * easeExpand - function which generates a value between [0 and 1]
 * collapsed - start in collapsed mode